FilMarini/gcu1f3scripts_docs/docs/source/scripts.rst

 **!!!
 TO READ: the double dashed line ("- -" without the space) is rendered as a single line ("--").
 Keep that in mind when reading the python scripts options.
 In general if the option is a single letter, a single line is used ("-a"), if the options are multiple letters, double lines are used ("--abc")**

+**!!!
+Make sure you have the uHal environment ready to run the IpBus scripts.
+To get the environment ready run the alias "uhal2"**

 **************
 quick_start.py
 **************